shivamjaisingh/shivamjaisingh/README.md

 - 👋 Hi, I’m Shivam Jai Singh
-- 💼 Currently working as a Senior Software Developer with Government of Canada
+- 💼 Currently working as a Senior Technical Consultant with the Government of Canada
 - 📚 I’m interested in Cloud Technologies and Cybersecurity
 - 📫 You can reach me out at shivamjaisingh01@gmail.com